karenaxon/pierre-s-bakery/README.md

 ## Using the Application in the Console
 After following the Setup/Installation steps above:
   * Navigate to the PierresBakery folder.
-  * Run the application  with the command _dotnet run.
+  * Run the application  with the command _dotnet run_.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)